Folkwise-io/mintbean-cli/README.md

 ### Development
 `mint develop` or `mint dev`

-Starts a local development server to display your code's output.
+Starts a local development server to display your code's output (look for `localhost` link).
 Changes to your code automatically updates when you save.

 ### Deployment
 If you haven't yet, create a remote repo: `mint repo -cp`